-An alternate card, the Citi Hilton HHonors Reserve, includes benefits like coverage that will pay for a hotel room if your flight is significantly delayed, or coverage that can reimburse you for nonrefundable travel expenses in case you can’t make a trip due to illness or other covered reasons.
-This card, the HHonors Surpass, doesn’t have any of that coverage.
+Some other travel cards with a similar annual fee, like the Chase Sapphire Preferred, includes benefits like coverage that will pay for a hotel room if your flight is significantly delayed, or coverage that can reimburse you for nonrefundable travel expenses in case you can’t make a trip due to illness or other covered reasons.
+This card, the Honors Surpass, doesn’t have any of that coverage.

-It’s hard to beat this card for earning HHonors points quickly from your ongoing spending.
+It’s hard to beat this card for earning Honors points quickly from your ongoing spending.
 12x points per dollar on Hilton spending beats the closest option by 20%.
-And you can’t come close to the unlimited 6x points at U.S. restaurants, gas stations, and supermarkets this earns versus other HHonors cards.
-Where it falls a little short is on car rental and airline purchases, where the Citi Hilton HHonors Reserve card earns 5x points per dollar.
+And you can’t come close to the unlimited 6x points at U.S. restaurants, gas stations, and supermarkets this earns versus other Honors cards.
+Where it fell a little short is on car rental and airline purchases, where the now discontinued Citi Hilton Honors Reserve card earned 5x points per dollar.

 How fast can you earn points with the card?

 Let’s say you spend $2,000 a month on your card, with $500 at supermarkets, $200 at gas stations, $200 at restaurants, and $200 at Hilton hotels.
 Here’s what you’ll earn in a year: